tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 1. If PSK is combined with a fresh ephemeral key exchange, then compromise of a group member that knows the resulting shared secret will enable the attacker to passively read (and actively modify) traffic.
-1. If PSK is not combined with fresh ephemeral key exchange, then compromise of any group member allows the attacker to passively read (and actively modify) all traffic.
+1. If PSK is not combined with fresh ephemeral key exchange, then compromise of any group member allows the attacker to passively read (and actively modify) all traffic, including past traffic.

 Additionally, a malicious non-member can reroute handshakes between honest group members to connect them in unintended ways, as described below.
 Note that a partial mitigiation